anirudh240/goschedule/README.md

 # GoSchedule

-## What is this?

-A go scheduler used to prioritize jobs or run jobs concurrently or parallely
+A Go based job scheduler that prioritizes and runs jobs concurrently using a worker pool.

-## Why I built this
+## Why I Built This

-I built this to get a better understanding of GOLANG, this is my first ever project, this project helps me understand how API's work and also the scheduling bit.
-Ive wanted to learn the core concepts and explore on how job schedulings work under the hood
-The concept of error handling and the difference between concurrency and parallelism I was actively contributing to a cncf project named VOLCANO, it is a Kubernetes batch scheduling system it was built to extend and enhance the capabilities kube-scheduler
+While actively contributing to Volcano — a CNCF batch scheduling system that extends Kubernetes scheduling capabilities — I wanted to understand the core concepts behind job scheduling from scratch.
+This project is my attempt to build a simplified version of what Volcano does under the hood.
+It helped me understand how APIs work, how concurrency differs from parallelism, and how error handling works in real systems.

-## What i Leaned
+## What I Learned
 - How goroutines and channels work in Go
 - The difference between concurrency and parallelism
 - How Docker containerization works
 - How HTTP APIs are structured and how JSON bridges different systems

-## AIM
-This project is an attempt to build a simplified version of what volcano does under the hood

 ## Features
 - Priority based job scheduling